cds-snc/canadalogin-static-website/website_v2/src/en/contact/contact.md

   title: Contact us
   locale: en
   order: 2
-  hideMain: false
+  hideMain: true
 ---

-# Contact us
+# What is GC Sign in?

 ## Before you contact us